Data Collection

 value of purchased products and services

-· Ministry of the Environment, “Emission intensity database for calculating greenhouse gas emissions by organizations throughout the supply chain (Ver.
-3.4)” [5] Emission intensity based on the Input-Output table
+· Ministry of the Environment, “Emission Factor Database for Calculating Greenhouse Gas Emissions of Organizations throughout the Supply Chain (Ver.
+3.5)” [5] Emission Factors Based on the Input-Output Table

 Category 5 Tokyu Construction non-consolidated: